 09/13/17 Missile Chase Previous | Next 1st Series | 2nd Series | 3rd Series | First Strip Current Series | Archive | Most Recent Previous | Next 1st Series | 2nd Series | 3rd Series | First Strip Current Series | Archive | Most Recent The best–laid plans of mice and men often go awry (an interesting expression from a very touching poem by Scottish poet Robert Burns).
-First Strip Original Series | First Strip Second Series | First Strip Current Series| Archive | Most Recent 09/11/17 Joyce Comes In 09/18/17 Aulton Is Gone 17 Comments Leinglo September 13, 2017 at 12:16 am 6 years ago Well… Crap.
+First Strip First Series | First Strip Second Series | First Strip Current Series| Archive | Most Recent 09/11/17 Joyce Comes In 09/18/17 Aulton Is Gone 17 Comments Leinglo September 13, 2017 at 12:16 am 6 years ago Well… Crap.
 I guess we’ll get to see the Kreebrick wake up after all.
 Though to be fair, did anyone honestly think we wouldn’t?
 Gus September 13, 2017 at 9:53 am 6 years ago Chekov’s Kreebrick.
 Or Kreebrick’s Jabby.
 Gus September 13, 2017 at 9:53 am 6 years ago Or Chekov’s Jabby.
 The Gorram Batguy September 18, 2017 at 8:25 pm 6 years ago Next page, a giant hand emerges from the central planet and swipes at the spot that was previously occupied by Aulton.
 The Keebrick is attempting to hit ‘snooze’.
 ‘Just 5 billion more minutes.’
 Coyoty September 13, 2017 at 2:00 am 6 years ago So she pummeled Krep’s head with a duck for nothing.
 Felixscout September 13, 2017 at 9:27 am 6 years ago What a waste of a quality duck pummeling.
 Jude September 13, 2017 at 2:02 am 6 years ago Weird.
 Before I read your short comments after the strip, I thought “The best laid plans of aliens and men oft go astray” (just a little different from what you wrote).
 Hm, wonder if Bikkie could’ve kicked that missile into another universe?
 I’m really curious to know what prank Krep pulled on his mom.
 I guess it’s funnier if we don’t know and leave it to our imagination. dreamchaser September 13, 2017 at 9:41 am 6 years ago Technically it’s “The best laid schemes o’ mice an’ men / Gang aft agley” – gotta love Scots!
-Allan MacDonald September 15, 2017 at 8:33 pm 6 days ago But the meaning is retained – I can see why our intrepid author and artist went with the Anglicised version for clarity!
+Allan MacDonald September 15, 2017 at 8:33 pm 6 years ago But the meaning is retained – I can see why our intrepid author and artist went with the Anglicised version for clarity!
 (I’m now wracking my brains for a gently teasing Scots epithet with which to sign off, but it’s a struggle!
 I think I’ll settle for an affectionate “ya tumshie!”;-) VillageIdiot September 13, 2017 at 9:44 am 6 years ago That’s the English translation.
 In Scots it is “gang oft agley”.
 Scots is a Germanic language closely related to Old English, Norwegian, Swedish etc. PeterK September 13, 2017 at 11:56 am 6 years ago Here I am now thinking the only story in the world I’d like to hear is this prank story.
 Unrelated: Who puts a safety on a giant ship cannon?
 I guess we are dealing with Nogg’s ship. :p Peter Rogan September 13, 2017 at 7:31 pm 6 years ago Frankly, I’d be frightened to death of a space-based giant ship cannon that DIDN’T have a safety on it, as they do for contemporary battleships.
 All it takes is one loose-fingered idiot: “What does THIS button do?”
 TB September 14, 2017 at 6:41 pm 6 years ago Note for next time: take a practice shot or two while diving for the target.
 Night-Gaunt49 September 14, 2017 at 8:59 pm 6 years ago When do big weapons ever have had safety’s?
 Muzhik September 14, 2017 at 10:49 pm 6 years ago Oh, I don’t know.
 It used to be that nuclear missiles required that a pair of keys be inserted into switches on the opposite sides of the room, turned, and removed simultaneously.
 I don’t know if that would really count as a SAFETY, though…. does it?
 Kaidah September 19, 2017 at 12:59 pm 6 years ago I laughed so hard at that last panel.
 It’s exactly what would happen if my kids tried pranking their mother.
+Meran September 26, 2017 at 3:52 am 6 years ago The complete poem, original language (because it sounds so much better!) and not that difficult to understand, for all that.
+Apparently the poet had plowed right over the nest of the wee beasties, making me think of The Secret of NIMH, honestly: Wee, sleekit, cow’rin, tim’rous beastie, O, what a panic’s in thy breastie!
+Thou need na start awa sae hasty, Wi’ bickering brattle!
+I wad be laith to rin an’ chase thee, Wi’ murd’ring pattle!
+I’m truly sorry man’s dominion, Has broken nature’s social union, An’ justifies that ill opinion, Which makes thee startle At me, thy poor, earth-born companion, An’ fellow-mortal!
+I doubt na, whiles, but thou may thieve; What then? poor beastie, thou maun live!
+A daimen icker in a thrave ‘S a sma’ request; I’ll get a blessin wi’ the lave, An’ never miss’t!
+Thy wee bit housie, too, in ruin!
+It’s silly wa’s the win’s are strewin!
+An’ naething, now, to big a new ane, O’ foggage green!
+An’ bleak December’s winds ensuin, Baith snell an’ keen!
+Thou saw the fields laid bare an’ waste, An’ weary winter comin fast, An’ cozie here, beneath the blast, Thou thought to dwell- Till crash! the cruel coulter past Out thro’ thy cell.
+Thy wee bit heap o’ leaves an’ stibble, Has cost thee mony a weary nibble!
+Now thou’s turn’d out, for a’ thy trouble, But house or hald, To thole the winter’s sleety dribble, An’ cranreuch cauld!
+But, Mousie, thou art no thy-lane, In proving foresight may be vain; The best-laid schemes o’ mice an’ men Gang aft agley, An’ lea’e us nought but grief an’ pain, For promis’d joy!
+Still thou art blest, compar’d wi’ me The present only toucheth thee: But, Och!
+I backward cast my e’e.
+On prospects drear!
+An’ forward, tho’ I canna see, I guess an’ fear!
 Leave a Reply Cancel reply Your email address will not be published.
 Required fields are marked *CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.